bitbeans/SimpleDnsCrypt/README.md

 This plugin logs the DNS queries received by the proxy.
 The logs are stored in a local file.
 You can choose the folder, where dnscrypt-proxy will store the logfile (dns.log).

+**libdcplugin_cache**

+This plugin implements a simple, zero-configuration DNS response cache.
+The mimimum time to keep a record in cache can be specified in the cache plugin: 60 - 86400 seconds.

 **libdcplugin_ldns_blocking**